BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/users/PUT_user.md

 ```

 Email, user_name, password, role must be a string
+- Returns "Email field must take a string" or any of their respective field must take a string otherwise

 Email must be formatted like a email
+- Returns "Email not formatted correctly" otherwise

 Role can only be Manager or Admin
+- Returns "Invalid role, role must be Manager or Admin" otherwise

 Role can only be editted if the user that send this request is an Admin
+- Returns "No permission to update role" otherwise

 # SUCCESS RESPONSE BODY
 ```